R-Rayburn/mysql-for-developers-course/README.md

 When should you use a JSON column?
 - Don't do it to avoid creating a real schema.
 - Storing payloads from 3rd parties or with schemas that are not going to be concrete
-- Something that is Schemaless (no schema defined)
+- Something that is Schema-less (no schema defined, or very fluid schema)

 Make sure to only fetch for this data when you need it due to its size.
 Similar strategies can be used like with LONGSTRING and LONGBLOB